 Students must submit an application for admission and official transcripts from all undergraduate and graduate institutions attended and pay an application fee.
 Applications are available online.
-The Office of Admissions may be reached via telephone at (580) 581-2289 or via email at graduate@cameron.edu.
+The Office of Admissions may be reached via telephone at (580) 581-2289 or via email.
 Applicants will be notified in writing of their admission status by the Office of Admissions.